 Time frame: Assessed pre-treatment, during treatment and post-treatment at 6 to 12 week intervals, assessed up to 24 months.

-Time frame: From date of registration until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.
+Time frame: From the date of starting chemotherapy until the date of first documented disease progression or date of death from any cause, whichever comes first, assessed up to 24 months.

 Overall Survival